Walsall F.C.: West Bromwich Road

 The new ground in West Bromwich Road, which had a capacity of just over 4,500, proved to be a lucky omen for The Saddlers between 1893 and 1896.

 Fellows Park

 Fellows Park was a former football stadium in Walsall, England.
 It was the home ground of Walsall F.C. from 1896 until 1990, when the team moved to the Bescot Stadium.

 Bescot Stadium

-Bescot Stadium, currently also known as the Poundland Bescot Stadium for sponsorship purposes, is the home ground of Walsall Football Club.
+Bescot Stadium, currently also known as the Pallet-Track Bescot Stadium for sponsorship purposes, is the home ground of Walsall Football Club.
 It was built in 1989–90 at a cost of £4.5m, replacing the club's previous ground, Fellows Park, which was located a quarter of a mile away.
 The ground was opened by Sir Stanley Matthews.
 Upon Jeff Bonser stepping down from his role at the club, Leigh Pomlett agreed an option to reunite the Saddlers with their stadium freehold "in due time".
+On 16 December 2022 the club executed its option to acquire Poundland Bescot Stadium and is now the owner of the stadium, the Saddlers Club, and the adjoining land.
+On Saturday 27 January 2024 the Supporters Club, formerly known as the Saddlers Club, re-opened as a sports bar under the new name The Locker.